jamesthomaskiernan/networks-pa/PA1/readme.md

 3. If the protobuf data for python are not already generated, then generate them with `python3 -m grpc_tools.protoc --proto_path=./ --python_out=./ --grpc_python_out=./ --pyi_out=./   schema.proto` command.
 4. Start the grocery server with `python3 grocery_server.py`.
 You may specify interface with `-i` (default *), and port with `-p` (default 4444 for Grocery Server)
 5. Start the health server with `python3 health_status_server.py`.
 You may specify interface with `-i` (default *), and port with `-p` (default 5555 for Health Status Server)
 6. Start the fridge client with `python3 refrigerator.py`.
-You may specify ports to connect to with with `-p` (defaults are 5555 and 4444), and number of iterations to run with `-i` (default 10).
+You may specify addresses refrigerator connects to with `-a` (default for both is `127.0.0.1`), ports to connect to with with `-p` (defaults are 4444 and 5555), and number of iterations to run with `-i` (default 10).

 ## Teamwork (who did what)